Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 #### Secure Coding

+- **Client-Side Validation**: Always validate user input on the client side for immediate feedback, but do not rely solely on client-side validation for security.
-- **XSS Protection**: Avoid using `dangerouslySetInnerHTML` which can introduce XSS vulnerabilities.
-If it must be used, ensure the content is sanitized with a library like DOMPurify ([DOMPurify](https://www.npmjs.com/package/dompurify)).
+- **XSS Protection**: Protect against Cross-Site Scripting (XSS) by avoiding the use of [`dangerouslySetInnerHTML`](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html) unless absolutely necessary.
+If used, ensure that the content is sanitized with a library designed for this purpose.
-- **CSRF Protection**: Implement CSRF tokens in state-changing requests.
-Refer to Next.js documentation for built-in methods to handle CSRF.
+- **Cross-Site Request Forgery(CSRF) Protection**: Implement CSRF tokens in state-changing requests.
+Refer to Next.js documentation for built-in methods to handle CSRF. ([CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html))

 #### Data Handling and Storage

 - **Sensitive Data**: Do not store sensitive data in local storage due to its vulnerability to XSS attacks.
 Use secure, HttpOnly cookies and rely on Firebase's secure token management system.
+- **Data Handling**: Handle all user data with care, especially when it comes to displaying it on the page to prevent data leaks.
 - **Environment Variables**: Use environment variables for storing sensitive configurations that should not be exposed to the client.

-#### HTTP Headers and API Security

-- **Security Headers**: Implement Content Security Policy (CSP) and other security headers such as using Next.js's custom server configuration or middleware to protect against common security threats ([HTTP CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)).
-- **API Interactions**: Ensure that API endpoints are not exposed to the client and that they are protected against unauthorized access.

-#### Dependency Management

-- **Dependencies Audit**: Regularly use tools like `npm audit` to detect and resolve security issues in dependencies.
-Keep all packages up to date with the latest security patches ([npm audit](https://docs.npmjs.com/cli/v7/commands/npm-audit)).

-#### Build and Deployment

-- **Minification**: Utilize Next.js’s built-in minification during the build process to minimize code and reduce the risk of reverse engineering.

 ### Backend-Specific Security Practices 🧠

-#### Authentication
+#### Secure Coding

-- **Third-Party Auth**: Use Firebase for secure authentication, following Firebase's best practices and integrating its authentication SDK.
+- **Server-Side Validation**: Always validate inputs on the server side to mitigate injection attacks.
+Use robust validation libraries and do not rely solely on client-side validation.
+- **Sanitization**: Use sanitization libraries to clean inputs before they are processed or stored.
+- **Parameterized Queries**: Use parameterized queries or ORM/ODM libraries to interact with databases, preventing data injection.

 #### Session Management

-- **Token Handling**: Securely manage session tokens using server-side stores or JWTs, depending on the application requirements.
+- **Token Handling**: Securely manage session tokens using server-side stores or JWTs.

+#### Encryption and Data Protection

+- **Transport Layer Security [(TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security)**: Ensure all data transmitted over the network is encrypted using TLS.
+Avoid the use of deprecated versions of SSL/TLS for encryption.
+- **Encryption at Rest**: Encrypt sensitive data before storing it in the database.
+Use field-level encryption for particularly sensitive information.
+- **Keys Management**: Use a secure method of storing and accessing encryption keys.
+Avoid hardcoding keys in the source code.
+- **Data Backup**:Backup data regularly, ensuring that backups are encrypted and securely stored.

-#### Input Validation and Sanitization
+#### Error Handling and Logging

-- **Server-Side Validation**: Validate all inputs on the server to prevent injection and other types of attacks.
-Libraries like Joi can be used for schema validation ([Joi](https://joi.dev/api/)).
-- **Sanitization**: Use sanitization libraries to clean inputs before they are processed or stored.
+- **Error Handling**: Develop a global error handling mechanism that catches and logs errors without leaking any sensitive information to the client (only provide generic error messages).
+- **Logging Practices**: Ensure that logs do not contain sensitive information.
+Use log management tools to store, manage, and analyze log data.

-#### Database Security
+#### Security Headers and CORS

-- **Parameterized Queries**: Utilize parameterized queries when interacting with MongoDB to avoid injection vulnerabilities.

-#### Access Control

-- **Access Control**: Implement least privilege principles using MongoDB's role-based access control.
+- **Security Headers**: Use security-related HTTP headers like Content-Security-Policy, [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options), [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection), and Strict-Transport-Security to protect the app from certain classes of attacks.
+- **CORS Policy**: Define a strict Cross-Origin Resource Sharing (CORS) policy to control the allowed sources for your resources.

+- **API Interactions**: Ensure that API endpoints are not exposed to the client and that they are protected against unauthorized access.

 #### Infrastructure

 - **Firewalls**: Set up firewalls to filter incoming and outgoing traffic.
 Cloud providers often offer solutions for this.
-- **Rate Limiting**: Implement rate limiting using middleware like `express-rate-limit` to prevent brute-force attacks ([express-rate-limit](https://www.npmjs.com/package/express-rate-limit)).
+- **Rate Limiting**: Include a rate limiter to prevent system abuse and denial-of-service attacks.

-#### Error Handling and Logging

-- **Secure Logging**: Use logging libraries like Winston or Bunyan and ensure they are configured to avoid logging sensitive information ([Winston](https://www.npmjs.com/package/winston)).
-- **Error Response**: Craft error responses that do not leak stack traces to the client, only provide generic error messages.

 ### General Security Practices 🌍